Anton Miranchuk: Return to Lokomotiv Moscow

 Miranchuk made his debut in the Russian Premier League for Lokomotiv Moscow on 9 April 2017 in a game against FC Rostov.
 On 24 October 2018, he scored his first UEFA Champions League goal in a 3–1 home defeat against Porto in the 2018–19 season.
 On 27 October 2020, he scored a goal in a 1–2 home defeat against Bayern Munich in the 2020–21 UEFA Champions League.
 He scored again on 3 November against Atlético Madrid in the same competition.

+Miranchuk left Lokomotiv in July 2024 as a free agent.

+Sion

+On 8 September 2024, Miranchuk signed a two-season contract with Swiss Super League club Sion.

+Dynamo Moscow

+On 23 August 2025, Miranchuk returned to Russia and signed a two-year contract with Dynamo Moscow.

 International career

 Miranchuk made his debut for Russia national football team on 7 October 2017 in a friendly game against South Korea.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
 On 3 June 2018, he was included in the finalized World Cup squad.
 He did not make any appearances at the tournament as Russia was eliminated by Croatia in the quarterfinal shoot-out.